CircleCI-Public/intro-to-hallucination-detection/README.md

 Question 3:{delimiter} <question 3>
 ```

-Show the pipeline building green
+Let's push our code and see a new green pipeline with our test passing.

 ## Conclusion

-Recap what you learned and why it’s valuable
+In this tutorial we covered how to use OpenAI's ChatGPT model to build an application, how to write tests to tell if the model is hallucinating information, and running that test in an automatically to detect regressions in your application.

-Encourage readers to learn more about automating LLM evaluations by visiting our DeepLearning.ai course
+If you want to learn more about model evaluations and LLM app testing, check out our course on deeplearning.ai